-In CARANA, there are three harbours for deep-water ships and some smaller harbours for fishing boats.
+In Carana, there are three harbours for deep-water ships and some smaller harbours for fishing boats.
 The smaller harbours have no capacity to support the loading and unloading of ships, but they are suitable for coastal vessels.
-The main harbour in GALASI is well equipped with sufficient capacity for large ships and with RoRo capability.
+The main harbour in Galasi is well equipped with sufficient capacity for large ships and with roll-on/roll-off capability.

-The harbour in CERENI has no RoRo capability but does have capable cranes and sufficient transport equipment to handle heavy loads and containers.
-The harbour in MALDOSA, which has railroad access, is mostly specialised for the transport of copper but it is also capable to handle regular transport ships.
+The harbour in Cereni has no roll-on/roll-off capability but does have cranes and sufficient transport equipment to handle heavy loads and containers.
+The harbour in Maldosa, which has railroad access, is mostly specialized in the transport of copper but is also capable of handling regular transport ships.